TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 9/Job 9.16.md

 ---

-If I had called, and he had answered me, Yet would I not believe that he hearkened unto my voice.
+If I had called, and he had answered me, yet I wouldn't believe that he listened to my voice.